w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate the use of images to convey functionality, for example printing, searching, or saving a document.
 Explain that these images need an equivalent, succinct text alternative that explains the function rather than a description of the image.
+Emphasize that text alternatives must not include the component's role (for example "image" "link", or "button".
+The role will be announced by assistive technologies when conveyed programmatically in the implementation phase.
 For reference on how to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).
 * Invite students to research the most common iconography and naming for elements such as print, save, and search.
 Explain that these iconography and names must be consistent throughout the website.
 * Refer back to [Designer Module 1: Visual Design, Topic Color](/curricula/designer-modules/visual-design/#topic-color) to explain contrast ratio requirements for functional images.